crate/cratedb-toolkit/README.md

 historical data], [downsampling a time series data stream], [downsampling and data retention], or just [downsampling].

-It is useful to reduce the storage size of historical data, by decreasing its resolution.
+It is useful to reduce the storage size of historical data by decreasing its resolution, if you don't need it.

-When rolling up timeseries-data, [time bucketing] is often used for segmenting records into groups, before applying the resampling function.
+When rolling up timeseries-data, [time bucketing] is often used for grouping records into equal-sized time ranges, before applying a resampling function on them.

 ## Strategies